Debra Adelaide: Biography

 Adelaide was born in Sydney and grew up in the Sutherland Shire.
-A contemporary of writers Kathy Lette and Gabrielle Carey, she attended Gymea High School and then via a teacher's scholarship, she completed a BA (Honours) and MA (Honours) in English literature at the University of Sydney.
-She then completed a PhD in Australian women’s literature in 1991, and in the process completed her first book, a bibliography of Australian women's literature.
+A contemporary of writers Kathy Lette and Gabrielle Carey, she attended Gymea High School and then, via a teacher's scholarship, she completed a BA (Honours) and MA (Honours) in English literature at the University of Sydney.
+She then completed a PhD in Australian women's literature in 1991 there, and in the process completed her first book, a bibliography of Australian women's literature.

 While studying, Debra Adelaide worked as a university tutor and research assistant, and afterwards became a freelance editor, author and book reviewer.
 She commenced writing fiction in the early 1990s and her first novel, The Hotel Albatross, was published in 1995.

-She was married until 2003 and has three children, Joe (b 1989), Ellen (b 1992) and Callan (b 1997).
-She is currently an associate professor in creative practice at the University of Technology, Sydney, where she teaches in the undergraduate communication program and teaches and supervises postgraduate creative writing.
+She is currently an associate professor in creative practice at the University of Technology Sydney, where she teaches in the undergraduate communication program and teaches and supervises postgraduate creative writing.

+She was married until 2003 and has three children.